YaroslavChuiko/GlassyChat/README.md

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

-A chat application, written in Next.js, with the use of tRPC, Zustand, Radix UI, Tailwind Css, Pusher, Prisma.
+A chat application, written in Next.js, with the use of tRPC, Zustand, Radix UI, Tailwind CSS, Pusher, Prisma.

 ## Setup & Run